US Car Sales Forecast to Beat Expectations for Best Performance Since 2019

 Vehicle Sales in 2025

 Edmunds estimates that new car sales next year could benefit from ongoing economic momentum.
-If the U.S. Federal Reserve cuts benchmark interest rates for the third straight month in December, the decision will offer “a bit more relief for consumers,” the company said.
+If the U.S. Federal Reserve cuts benchmark interest rates for the third straight month in December, the decision will offer “a bit more relief for consumers,” the company stated.

-According to an S&P Global report, experts are expecting “lower borrowing costs, reduced monthly payments, and increased consumer confidence” given the recent rate cuts announced by the Fed.
+According to an S&P Global report, experts are expecting “lower borrowing costs, reduced monthly payments, and increased consumer confidence,” given the recent rate cuts announced by the Fed.

 Many buyers with good credit scores may have avoided buying a new vehicle, put off by high prices.